aeffggbh/Chaos-Rabbits/README.md

 - [Itch.io](https://gensofi24.itch.io/chaos-and-rabbits) page.

 ## Summary
-My first game made in Unity 3D (that is not a game jam!).
+My first game made in Unity 3D (that is not a game jam!) made in less than 6 months.
 It’s a First Person Shooter with 3 levels.
 Your objective is to kill all the enemies and survive the chaos!

 ## Features
 - You can use weapons that shoot by instance or hitscan